[Reid outside the CS building]

 Reid Priedhorsky

-In my spare time, I enjoy bicycling, reading, hiking and backpacking (especially in the mountains and deserts of the American West), tinkering and building things, and general hacking and programming.
+In my spare time, I enjoy reading, bicycling, hiking (especially in the mountains and deserts of the American West), tinkering with things, photography, and hanging out with my wife and son.

-• Cyclopath is a geowiki and route-finding service for cyclists in the Minneapolis/St. Paul metro area.
-It is a research project which I co-founded and lead.
+• Cyclopath, a research project which I co-founded, is a geowiki and route-finding service for cyclists in the Minneapolis/St. Paul metro area.

 • I created an open-source bibliography manager called Yabman.
 It’s currently usable but in a pre-alpha state.